 Acne is a skin condition that affects people all over the world including children, teenagers, and even adults.
 Usually, it is associated with puberty, but it can still affect a person in adulthood.
 It is important to have a basic understanding of acne.
 This way, you get to know how to handle it.

 Now, what exactly is acne?
 It is a skin condition that usually manifests in the form of whiteheads, blackheads, and pimples.
 All these leave your skin with marks and worse even scars.
 Such a look is unsightly that you feel uncomfortable.
 It may even lower your self-esteem.

 The most affected area due to acne is usually the face, where you will notice pimples.
-Other areas such as the back, chest, and neck, you may have blackheads or whiteheads.
+In other areas such as the back, chest, and neck, you may have blackheads or whiteheads.
 Whiteheads occur when your pores are small.
 Blackheads clog large pores on the skin.
-They can develop into pimples or lumps and cause problematic.
+They can develop into pimples or lumps and cause problems.
 Excess sebum clogs the opening of a hair follicle causing whiteheads or blackheads.
 Other forms of acne are papules, pustules, nodules, and cysts.
 These are worse forms of acne.

 This applies mostly to adolescents.
 As a teenager, your body is experiencing a series of changes.
 If you are lucky, you will not experience any acne problems.
 However, some teenagers struggle with it because of hormonal changes.
 Androgen is the hormone that increases the secretion of sebum (oil) in males and females.
 When your skin releases more oils, they clog your pores and lead to breakouts causing acne.

 Some women will tell you that during menstruation, they experience breakouts.
 It is because of the hormones working in their system at the time.
 Even some pregnant women struggle with acne.
 It is all about hormonal changes.